cdunham1989/CV/README.md

 ## Hobbies and Interests

-I am an avid consumer of media, spending a lot of time reading literature, watching films and playing video games.
-I greatly enjoy traveling and experiencing different cultures and I have gained an advanced level qualification in SCUBA diving whilst doing this.
-In my spare time, I have begun to research the field of coding and programming due to an innate interest in this area.
+I am an avid consumer of media, spending a lot of time reading literature, going to the theatre, cinema and playing video games.
+I greatly enjoy traveling and experiencing different cultures, I have gained an advanced level qualification in SCUBA diving whilst doing this.
+I also enjoy learning things in my spare time, I am currently learning how to bake and find this helps me unwind after a long day at work.